TheStonedTurtle/banked-experience/README.md

   <summary>Q: I visited my bank but the UI hasn't updated, what do I do?</summary>
   <p>

-The UI does not automatically update when your bank content changes, you must change skills for the updates to be applied.
-This was done intentionally to minimize performance issues from constantly refreshing the UI
+The UI does not automatically update when your bank content changes, you must change skills for the updates to be applied or click the Refresh Button underneath the item grid.
+This was done intentionally to minimize performance issues from constantly refreshing the UI.

-If selecting a new skill does not fix your problem please [report the issue](https://github.com/TheStonedTurtle/banked-experience/issues/new) so I can address it.
   </p>
 </details>